RIH research on stem cells & osteoarthritis may lead to future therapies

 Qian Chen, PhD, also of Rhode Island Hospital and Brown, and the corresponding author of the study comments, “Since we have generated these OA stem cell lines, they will be very useful for screening drugs for treating OA.”

 Osteoarthritis is the most common form of arthritis and frequently occurs in the hands, hips and knees.
 It can come about as a result of age, injury or overuse.
 The cartilage covering the end of the bone, which allows for smooth movement in the joint, begins to break down, causing pain, stiffness, and swelling.
-Over time, the bone itself can also break down.
+Over time, the bone itself can also erode.
 Pain management and ultimately joint replacement are the currently available treatments.
 There is no FDA approved disease modifying drugs for OA.

 According to the Arthritis Foundation, osteoarthritis is the most common form of disability in American adults, and the fifth most prevalent disability worldwide.
 A study in 2012 demonstrated that osteoarthritis was the highest cause of work loss and affected more than 20 million individuals, costing the U.S. economy more than $100 billion annually.